 Christopher Giordano, Ph.D.

 Christopher M. Giordano was appointed vice chancellor of student affairs effective August 1, 2018.
 Dr. Giordano holds a Ph.D. in Higher Education from the University of Toledo, a masters in Counseling Services from Upsala College (NJ), and a bachelors from Rowan University.
 He also earned a graduate certificate in Organizational Learning from Suffolk University.
 Dr. Giordano has over 25 years of experience in higher education and student affairs, most recently serving as the assistant vice president/dean of students at the City University of New York, College of Staten Island.
-Prior to CUNY, Dr. Giordano served in progressevely responsible student affairs leadership roles at the University of Connecticut, Suffolk University, Long Island University and Owens Community College.
+Prior to CUNY, Dr. Giordano served in progressively responsible student affairs leadership roles at the University of Connecticut, Suffolk University, Long Island University and Owens Community College.
 Dr. Giordano is well versed in all aspects of student affairs with broad management experience, strategic and operations leadership and a deep commitment to student success and urban higher education.

 Vice Chancellor for Business and Finance

 Michael Hague was appointed as vice chancellor for business and finance effective May 2017 after serving in an interim capacity from July, 2016.
 Michael has served as the Divisional Controller for Student Business Operations at the University of Michigan since January 2013.
 Prior to that position he spent 6 years at Eastern Michigan University as the Executive Director of Business Services.
 He also held progressive leadership positions at Adrian College, starting as the Controller in 1994, leaving in 2006 as the Associate Vice President Financial Services.
 Mike spent two years at Ernst and Young in Toledo, Ohio in the tax department.
 He has a BBA in Accounting from Adrian College.

 Vice Chancellor for Enrollment Management